Kigorky/JChainz/ChainzFinder/README.md

 * `/home/andromeda/jchainz` the PROJECT_HOME: the absolute path of the root of the repository
 * `100` number of max chainz to be found each entry point
 * `7200` max seconds of search for each entry point
+* `true` means chains entry point has to be a readObject method
 ```
 nohup java -cp ./ChainzFinder-1.0-SNAPSHOT-jar-with-dependencies.jar chainz.ChainzFinderRunnerMain 2 8 8 true java.lang.reflect.Method.invoke /home/andromeda/jchainz 100 7200 true > ~/ChainzFinder.txt  &
 ```